Scandinavia and the World comic shows characters each representing France, Germany, Australia, Italy, and Russia.

 The Path of Least Resistance

-When designing a level in a video game, the general principle for guiding your players through it is giving them as much freedom as possible and counting on them to take the path of least resistance.
-It is human nature to seek out the fastest and easiest route to success.
-By designing a system where the path you want them to take in their adventure is the one that seems the easiest and fastest, you will have the greatest control over their experience and be able to keep them from getting lost.
+When designing a level in a video game, the general principle for guiding your players through it is giving them as much freedom as possible and counting on them to eventually take the path of least resistance.
+It’s human nature to seek out the fastest and easiest route to success.
+By designing a system where the path you want them to take in their adventure is the one that seems the easiest and fastest, you’ll have the greatest control over their experience and be able to keep them from getting lost.

-To some, the path of least resistance means searching the game’s rules and grey areas for secrets and exploits to “cheat” their way to the end.
+To some, the path of least resistance means searching the game’s rules and grey areas for secrets and exploits to “cheat” their way through.
 These are the people that use the Konami code and purchase Game Genies.
-These are the same ways that some people look at our legal system.
-They abuse loopholes and technical imperfections in the law to give themselves an unfair advantage over others.
+These are the same ways some people look at our legal system.
+They abuse loopholes and technical imperfections in the law to give themselves unfair advantages over others.
 We call these people lawyers.

 Lawyers operate in a world of cheating normal citizens out of what they deserve.
 They do this with their own secret language that only other lawyers can decipher.
-They do it by intentionally creating confusing wording in laws once they are elected.
-Like a morally corrupt programmer, they provide themselves with hidden backdoors to exploit later on for their own benefit.
-We need to use the same diligence for perfecting our laws against lawyers as we do for protecting our games from cheaters.
+They do it by intentionally creating confusing wording in laws once they’re elected.
+Like morally corrupt programmers, they provide themselves with hidden backdoors to exploit later.
+We need to use the same diligence for perfecting our laws against lawyers as we do protecting our games from cheaters.

-If we want our citizens to go through their lives safely, happily, and successfully, we would want to design a system where it is as easy as possible for them to follow that path while still giving them the freedom to explore.
+If we want our citizens to go through their lives safely, happily, and successfully, we would want to design a system where it’s as easy as possible for them to follow that path while still giving them the freedom to explore.
 This means using taxes and subsidies.
 This means adding and removing red tape from various processes.
 This means giving the public all the accurate information it needs to make choices.
-Making things illegal doesn’t work, because then you are taking away the person’s right to choose, which will undermine their respect for authority.
+Making things illegal doesn’t work, because then you’re taking away the person’s right to choose, which will undermine their respect for authority.

 When you look at many of our policies and how they relate to motivating and discouraging certain actions in American society, it seems we need some good game designers in Congress.
 We need the laws to be simple enough for anyone to understand.
 We need the laws to motivate people toward positive behavior and discourage the negative without removing freedoms.
 We need to promote good design in our laws and stop making compromises and politically comfortable decisions.
 We need to make the correct design decisions.

-I invite you all to take a game –or book, or movie, etc.– of choice and look deeply into what we can learn from it as a society.
-What kinds of problems do we have that the societies in your fiction do not?
+I invite you all to take a game — or book, or movie, etc. — and look deeply into what we can learn from it as a society.
+What kinds of problems do we have that the societies in our fiction don’t?
 What problems do they have that we might in the future?
 Creative simple solutions are the answer 99% of the time.
 Let’s find some together.

 But I think you’ve sufficiently answered your own question.
 Significantly fewer games even feature an exploits anymore, and when they do, they are usually patched up soon after.
 I will say, however, that it is significantly easier to cheat in a computer game than on a console by virtue of a Developer Console, in which one can input certain commands.
 Half-Life and its sequel can be hacked in this way: sv_cheats 1; god; impulse 101 (impulse 101 spawns all items instantaneously where the player is standing, and sv_cheats 1 activates cheats on the server computer (the server being the player’s computer in the single-player campaign).